Skip to main content

 #

-If you use dist-kernel (Distribution Kernel) or compiled RAID drivers as modules, MUST force load RAID drivers via Dracut, otherwise cannot boot.
+If using dist-kernel (Distribution Kernel) or RAID drivers as modules, MUST force load RAID drivers via Dracut, otherwise boot will fail.

 1. Enable mdraid support Create /etc/dracut.conf.d/mdraid.conf: